 Join the free Incredible Health Nurse Community to get career advice, support, and tips from experienced fellow nurses.

-Doctor of Nursing Practice graduates have a variety of jobs that they can pursue.
-The two most common settings in which they work include:
+Doctor of Nursing Practice graduates have a variety of jobs they can pursue.
+The two most common settings where they work include: